-This will be my family’s eighth year of doing our own “made up” version of No-Buy November.
+This year will be my family’s eighth year of doing our own made-up version of No-Buy November.
 What?
 You didn’t know No-Buy November was a “thing”?!
 Well, neither did I until I started writing this article.
 But in truth, there is a whole non-profit website/movement to encourage less spending in November.
 The movement kind of died in 2012 so, call us “un-cool” if you want, but we still love it!

 K, so what is a No-Spend Month?
 This is how we do it: